iirisarri/UIMP-phylo_pipeline/README.md

 ## Multiple sequence alignment

-We will align gene file
+We will align each gene file separately.

 ```
 for f in *.fas; do mafft $f > out; mv out $f; done